A categorification of the quantum Lefschetz principle: Introduction

 The original proof of the quantum Lefschetz principle in~\cite{kim03:_funct_cox_katz_lee} also consisted of applying an excess intersection formula to a geometric (or homological) statement, here the fact that the embedding $u$ satisfies the compatibility condition implying that Gysin pullback along it preserves the virtual class.
 The situation was shed light upon in~\cite{manolache12:_virtual}, where it was shown that, using relative perfect obstruction theories (POTs), one can construct \emph{virtual pullbacks}, which always preserve virtual classes.
 The embedding $u$ being regular, its own cotangent complex can be used as a POT to construct a virtual pullback, which evidently coincides with the Gysin pullback.

-Here we will show (in~\cref{sec:funct-inter-theory}) that, in much the same way as for the virtual classes, the virtual pullbacks may be understood as coming from derived geometric pullbacks of coherent sheaves, so that our statement for the embedding of derived moduli stacks does imply the quantum Lefschetz formula for the virtual classes (and in fact its standard proof).
+Here we will show (in~\cref{sec:funct-inter-theory}) that, much in the same way as for the virtual classes, the virtual pullbacks may be understood as coming from derived geometric pullbacks of coherent sheaves, so that our statement for the embedding of derived moduli stacks does imply the quantum Lefschetz formula for the virtual classes (and in fact its standard proof), with the classical convexity hypotheses now appearing as necessary to make decategorification possible.